gopher194/share/VisualStudio_Code/README.md

    Once downloaded, double-click on it, it opens the Font display windows, Font name being "Fira Mono".
 Click on "Install".

-   I also added the file in this directory.
+   I also added the TTF file in this directory.